samsquire/ideas2/README.md

 Can the state of an organisation be ran as a giant JSON structure?

-# 46. Single codebase runtime
+# 46. Cloud runtime

-A web framework whereby everyone shares the same codebase.
+A web framework whereby everybody is working in the same codebase and they upload data structures that define their CRUD applications.

 # 47. Single file visualized as a directory